- Education and Science»

 By all means visit Leamington a few times in your first year, however don't worry about going there regularly.
 In all likely hood you will live in Leamington after first year and it will all be right on your doorstep then.

 I hope that you found this article useful, and that you have as wonderful time at Warwick Uni as I have/am.
-If you have any questions feel free to comment.
+If you have any questions feel free to comment and I will get back to you.